What is a group?

-The best way to think of a Group is to think of it as a group of students in a class at a school.
+The best way to think of a group is to think of it as a group of learners in a class at a school.
 This group of students can study a number of different subjects together across a whole range of departments, whether it be Math, English, or History.

 The most important things to remember about groups are:

 - Groups have settings specific to a course

 - Groups are independent of resource folders

 - Groups are reusable and can be enrolled into any number of courses